 Over the decades, I’ve continued to appreciate embroidery and other needlework without trying to create any of my own.
 Then I learned that my friend, fiber artist and founder of Creative + Mindful, Stephanie Dyke, was holding a 4-hour introductory class on making small embroidered patches.
 “I want to do that!”
 I thought, and I signed up immediately.

-Later, as I put away my new embroidery supplies and thought about the workshop, it occurred to me that Stephanie strengthened my eagerness to learn by integrating the seven principles of relationship-based practice into her teaching style.
+Later, as I put away my new embroidery supplies and thought about the workshop, it occurred to me that Stephanie strengthened my eagerness to learn by integrating the seven principles of relationship-based, reflective practice into her teaching style.
 I don’t know that she could name those characteristics!
 Her ability to integrate them into her teaching is very likely based on her own core values, and from her expertise in teaching and learning.

 The characteristics of relationship-based, reflective practice are: mutual and shared goals; open communication; respect for individuals; sensitivity to context; commitment to growth and learning; commitment to reflection; and high professional standards.
 I wrote about relationship-based organizations here, if you’d like to read more about it.